agency-fund/evidential-be/README.md

 ## Onboarding new Clients<a name="onboarding-new-clients"></a>

+> Note: This process can now be completed via the xngin-dash UI.
+The JSON files are only useful if you want to create
+> a configuration that doesn't require authentication.

 1. Get credentials to the client's data warehouse that has at least read-only access to the schemas/datasets containing the table(s) of interest.
 Each table will be a different "participant type" the user wishes to experiment over, and should contain a) a unique id column, b) features to filter the partipcants with (i.e. target for